-In 2010 Mirriam Tenyane, Divisional Executive: Compliance and Regulatory Affairs at Transnet Engineering, assumed responsibility for standardizing and automating the company’s EHS processes.
+In 2010 Mirriam Tenyane, Divisional Executive: Compliance and Regulatory Affairs, at Transnet Engineering, assumed responsibility for standardizing and automating the company’s EHS processes.

-|Project Length||14 months|
+|Project length||14 months|

-|Project Cost||USD 230 000|
+|Project cost||$230 000|

-|ROI Period||2 to 3 months|
+|ROI period||2-3 months|

-This was done for the purpose of accountability, and to ensure that each site should be independently ISO certified.
+This was done to ensure that each site should be independently ISO-certified.
 In effect there were around 80 entities that had their own way of working within the standards.
-This resulted in inconsistencies in practices, confusion, and despondency from the implementers together with a high number of findings experienced during audits.
+This resulted in inconsistencies in practices, confusion, and despondency among the implementers, together with a high number of negative findings during audits.

-The Solution – Phase 1
+The solution – Phase 1

 An energetic, passionate person, Mirriam sold the concept internally and cajoled the change-resistant, explaining that standardizing would create a safer environment, and significantly reduce costs.
 Mirriam understood that getting all business units to work in a uniform way would streamline the external audit process.
 Her vision was borne out: the costs of external audits over a three-year period dropped from USD 1.6 million to USD 1.2 million.

-The Solution – Phase 2
+The solution – Phase 2

 The systems remained largely manual, however, and Mirriam’s next focus was to automate the standardized framework Transnet Engineering had developed.
 Pressing issues included the difficulty in managing historical data, the inability to easily trace the movement of documents, the lack of notifications over expiry dates and actions, and the inability to link documents to the last person to have modified them.

-The Return on Investment
+The return on investment

-One particular dashboard highlighted the extent to which injuries to hands occurred in the organization, a fact that had been rendered invisible under the previous manual systems.
-Mirriam acted on this insight immediately, through programmes focussed on PPE and training, and was able to bring the occurrence of hand injuries down significantly.
+One particular dashboard highlighted the extent to which injuries to hands occurred across the organization, a fact that had been rendered invisible under the previous manual systems.
+Mirriam acted on this insight immediately, through programmes focussed on PPE (personal protective equipment) and training, and was able to bring the occurrence of hand injuries down significantly.
 In fact, the overall Disabling Injury Frequency Rate (DIFR) had come down from 1.02 per 200 000 hours in 2012 to 0.42 by end of March 2016.
 Furthermore, there has been an overall decline of 20% in Off Ill cases in the business since 2013.

 Improved visibility and access to information has also reduced the effort and time required for internal audits, and greatly reduced the extent of audit findings.
 Whereas before the implementation of IsoMetrix audit findings stood at 1 500, they now average around 90, an improvement of more than 90%.

 Says Mirriam: “Simply put, IsoMetrix makes business sense.
 It has been a great investment.
-Within Transnet Engineering it goes beyond EHS: we have easily been able to incorporate Quality and Security as well.
+Within Transnet Engineering it goes beyond EHS: we have easily been able to incorporate quality and security as well.
 It is a true business management solution.”

-Since 2016, Transnet continues to see improvements as a result of the initiative and has been recognized for its ongoing commitment to managing risk; most recently winning GCR 20/20’s 2018 Value Award for EH&S. solution.”
+Since 2016, Transnet continues to see improvements as a result of the initiative and has been recognized for its ongoing commitment to managing risk; most recently winning GCR 20/20’s 2018 Value Award for EH&S solution.”